Last updated: July 5, 2026

 What the Calculator Leaves Out

 The tool divides units by acres and compares the result to the limits you enter.
 It does not look up your zoning district, interpret overlay provisions, apply bonus-density programs, or distinguish between housing types that some codes count differently (a duplex may count as one unit or two depending on the jurisdiction).
 Conversion uses the standard 43,560 sq ft per acre.
-For anything that goes on a planning application, verify the density standard with your local planning department and have a licensed planner confirm the calculation basis.
+Take a district's density standard to the planning counter to confirm it, then have a licensed planner check your calculation before it drives a site plan.